What is the Research Programme for PhD?

 PhD stage (2–5 years)

-Students continue to work with guidance from a supervisory team at producing a written thesis of up to 40, 000 words for MPhil and 80,000 words for PhD examination.
-The degree is awarded after passing the Oral examination conducted by an Examining Board approved by the Middlesex University.
+Students continue to work with guidance from a supervisory team at producing a written thesis of up to 40,000 words for MPhil and 80,000 words for PhD examination.
+The degree is awarded after passing the Oral examination conducted by an Examining Board approved by the accrediting University.

 Usually a student has 2 supervisors to guide their studies.
 OCMS selects the most suitable supervisors for a student’s area of research, many of whom are leading academics and acknowledged authorities in their field.
 Supervisors can be located anywhere, but a supervisor more local to the student’s own workplace may be found to ensure that the student is not left without guidance while studying back home.